sara-nl/rdm-training-datasupporters-april-2024/Analysis-and-compute-flows/README.md

 ssh scurXXXX@snellius.surf.nl
 ```

-## 3. Mount Research Drive on Snellius/Download data from Research Drive to Snellius
+## 3. Download data from Research Drive to Snellius

-We start with the first step of the Research Data Life Cycle: acquire data that needs to be processed.
-For this assignment you have to download the data from Research Drive.
+We start with the second step of the Research Data Life Cycle: consolidate data that needs to be processed.
 The most efficient way to move data from Research Drive to Snellius is through a client called rclone.
 Rclone is already installed on Snellius login node and you need to configure it for Research Drive.
-You will receive credentials for your Research Drive account during the hands-on session.
-Please refer to [this guide](https://wiki.surfnet.nl/display/RDRIVE/Access+Research+Drive+via+Rclone) in our documentation to configure rclone.
-The portal can be found [here](https://demo.data.surfsara.nl) where you will create the password to proceed.
+We refer to [this guide](https://wiki.surfnet.nl/display/RDRIVE/Access+Research+Drive+via+Rclone) in our documentation to configure rclone.
+The portal can be found [here](https://demo.data.surfsara.nl) where we will create the password to proceed.

 The final config should look something like this: